ku-sldg/plih/_simple/2-Testing-AE.md

 ### Arbitrary and Generators

-Part of the magic of QuickCheck is the ability to generate random test cases.
+The magic of QuickCheck is the ability to generate random test cases.
 In this example, QuickCheck must generate random `Int` values.
 Because `Int` is a commonly used type, the ability to generate random `Int` values is built-in to QuickCheck.
 In contrast `AE` is a custom, user-defined type that is not built-in.

 QuickCheck requires that the domain of any function it is called on be an instance of class `Arbitrary` providing a function `arbitrary` that generates an arbitrary value of that type.
 We must make  `AE` and instance of `Arbitrary`: